This article was last updated on Oct. 18, 2022

-Many would say that TikTok is just child’s play.
-If you consider over $108,000 in five months directly from TikTok child’s play, then sign me up.
-When Glennda Baker committed to using more videos in her marketing and outreach efforts, she had no idea how TikTok would impact her business.
+TikTok isn’t just a child’s app anymore.
+When Glennda Baker committed to using more videos in her marketing and outreach efforts, she had no idea TikTok would directly bring her more than $108,000 in five months, but it did.

 While others balked at TikTok, Baker saw an opportunity to extend her brand by sharing real estate advice on the platform.
 She has generated more than 7 million views on her content over just a few weeks.
 Perhaps more importantly, she generated over $108,000 in gross commission income (GCI) in the first five months of 2021.